For independent restaurants and small groups using Google Maps and TripAdvisor.

 • Angles that convert: Exterior (recognition), host stand, best two-tops, restroom corridor (cleanliness cue), top five dishes, dessert, bar.

-• Metadata: Alt text/captions that name the dish, neighborhood, proximity to [landmark/subway].
+• Metadata: Alt text/captions that name the dish, neighborhood, proximity to [landmark/transit].

 • Seasonality: Replace anything older than 30 days; add holiday/event tie-ins.